open-component-model/ocm-spec/doc/specification/elements/README.md

 #### Absolute Artifact References

-A relative reference can be extended to an location-agnostic absolute reference by extending the pair by a third value, a component version identity.
+A relative reference can be extended to a location-agnostic absolute reference by extending the pair by a third value, a component version identity.